Codecademy/docs/content/markdown/concepts/blockquotes/blockquotes.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

 _Blockquotes_ indicate that the enclosed text is an extended quotation.
+They can also be used to bring attention to a thought-provoking quote.
+Any quotation that is 50 words or longer should be formatted as a blockquote.

 To create a blockquote, add a right angle bracket `>` in front of a paragraph.